-While the negative trend in certain asset classes (in particular retail spaces) and regions will continue, there will be opportunities in other markets such as logistics properties.
+While the negative trend in certain asset classes (in particular retail spaces) and regions will continue, there will be opportunities in other markets such as logistics and industrial properties, as well as refurbishment projects with strong energetical optimization.
+Also, in contrast to the situation over the last decade, there has been a recent regain of interest in hospitality.

 With respect to office spaces, contrary to what had been anticipated at the beginning of the health crisis, telecommuting does not seem to have reduced the need for business office space.
+Indeed, it is however the way in which surfaces are used and designed that has changed to reflect the adjustment in working styles (one-to-one discussions, collaborative areas, large gatherings, informal event etc.).
 Downtown locations are still in high demand.
 The situation is less favourable for office buildings in outlying areas.
 The demand for environmentally friendly buildings is also steadily increasing.